kcleveland/lb-visualware/README.md

 A server-side REST API exposing the MySQL data from Visualware.
 Built using the [LoopBack JS](https://loopback.io) framework.

+### SDK's
+There is a ReactJS SDK available to make consuming this API easier on the front-end.
+Look in the `/sdks/react` folder.

 ## Deploy on Heroku
 To deploy this application on Heroku, first create a new app on Heroku and give it a name, eg. lb-visualware.